ivnsmirnov/navio-docs-common/ardupilot/configuring-raspberry-pi.md

 You can connect to Raspberry Pi over Ethernet by plugging it using Ethernet cable to a switch, router or directly to your computer.

+**Trying to connect using Zeroconf**

+There's a pretty good chance you'll be able to ssh into your Raspberry Pi using Zeroconf.

+You can try either ```ssh pi@navio.local``` on Mac or Linux or type navio.local in Putty on Windows.

+If that doesn't work out for you, read a section below.

 **Finding an IP address**

 To find an IP address of your Raspberry Pi use nmap utility.